 Your marital status will only be recognized at those countries and territories where same-sex marriage is legal.
 This recognition is vital for many reasons, including getting a divorce.

-It takes 1-to-3 years before a divorce is finalized.
+It takes 1-to-3 years before a divorce in Argentina is finalized.
 It is likely that the residency requirment for getting a marriage license will still need to be in place to obtain a divorce.

-There was divorce allowed in Argentina until May 1987.
+Divorce was not allowed in Argentina until May 1987.

 Now, it is available: